 During the process of DigTace development Matthew and Marcin engaged with forensic scientists both in the UK and US, and received positive feedback on the potential of three-dimensional imaging in a forensic context.

 Our team could not exist without a skilled and dedicated software developer:

 Rashid Bakirov has his Diploma/M.Sc. degree in Computer Science from the University of Siegen, Germany in 2009.
 After this he has been employed in various research and industry positions related to data science and software development.
 Since 2012 he is a PhD student at Bournemouth University, focusing on adaptive machine learning and a part-time demonstrator for Data Mining unit.
 Rashid has been involved with developing DigTrace software since 2015.

-Finally, it’s time to introduce myself – Dominika Budka, the person responsible for spreading brilliance of the DigTrace to the public, especially to the people interested in a) Crime and Crime Scene and b) traces of vanished life, whether they were left by a dinosaur or an ancient human ancestor.
+Finally, it’s time to introduce myself – Dominika Budka.
+I have been involved with DigTrace since 2016.
+I am mostly responsible for spreading brilliance of the DigTrace to the public, especially to the people interested in a) Crime and Crime Scene and b) traces of vanished life, whether they were left by a dinosaur or an ancient human ancestor.

 I have received Bachelor’s degree in Sociology and Journalism in 2007.
-This year I have completed MSc in Forensic & Neuropsychological Perspectives in Face-Processing at Bournemouth University, examining prevalence and characteristics of developmental prosopagnosia in teenagers.
-Currently I am working as a Dissemination Officer, and in the near future I am planning to carry on with forensic research at the doctoral level.
+I have also completed MSc in Forensic & Neuropsychological Perspectives in Face-Processing at Bournemouth University, examining prevalence and characteristics of developmental prosopagnosia in teenagers.
+Currently I am working as a Dissemination Officer.